Faculty

 Email: afranquiz@framingham.edu

-Spring 2022 Office Hours: By appointment either in person or on Zoom Andrew Franquiz currently works for the Massachusetts State Police Commonwealth Fusion Center as an Intelligence Analyst.
-In his role, he is responsible for receiving, classifying, and disseminating actionable intelligence on concerns to public safety and terrorism.
-He is an alumnus within the Criminology program here at Framingham State University (‘17) and has since completed his M.S. at Northeastern University’s School of Criminology and Criminal Justice.
-As a Visiting Lecturer, he will be teaching Juvenile Delinquency this spring.
+Andrew Franquiz currently works for the Massachusetts State Police Commonwealth Fusion Center as an Intelligence Analyst.
+In his role, he is responsible for receiving, classifying, and disseminating actionable intelligence on terrorism and public safety concerns.
+He is an alumnus within the Criminology program here at Framingham State University, and has since completed his M.S. at Northeastern University’s School of Criminology and Criminal Justice.
+As a Visiting Lecturer, he will be teaching Drugs, Social Control, and the Law.

 Ph.D.: Binghamton University